-Your first cycle in Puglia will take you to Alberobello, best known for its stone buildings, with tiled roofs shaped as cones.
-These buildings are called 'trulli' and were a way to avoid tax in the middle ages as they were classed as temporary buildings.
-Given they're trulli standing today, they are every much a permanent fixture of this stunning countryside.
+Your first ride in Puglia will take you to Alberobello, best known for its stone buildings, with conical roofs.
+These buildings are called ‘trulli’ and were a way to avoid tax in the middle ages as they were classed as temporary buildings.
+Given they’re still standing today, they are every much a permanent fixture of this stunning countryside.
 They are now a UNESCO World Heritage Site.
 We recommend sampling some of the the local delicacies or paying a visit to Museo del Territorio.
-Today's ride is approximately 75kms.

 Perched on Piglia’s Adriatic coast lies the picturesque town of Monopoli, today’s destination.
 Brimming with colourful markets, a 16th century cathedral and a castle, this town is picture book Italy.
 Immerse yourself in the Old Town and explore the countless squares and side streets full of restaurants and cafes.
 You’ll have a wide variety of choice for a coffee stop and dinner tonight.

 Imagine a town situated on top of a hill overlooking the sea, filled with white arches, houses and cobbled streets, surrounded by olive fields and vineyards.
 You’ve pictured Ostuni.
 This Roman town boasts a gothic cathedral and mouth watering gelato as just some of it’s attractions.
 Take a walk down to the coast where you can catch a boat from the harbour.